 Hi.
 I’m Tom.
-I make films, videos, and social media.
+I make films and public programs.
 Infographics, photography, and I write, too.
 Plus, I teach stuff about media-making.

 ▼